What Is Flavor Layering?

-Flavor layering is all about flavor pairing to expand and deepen the flavors in a dish with meats, vegetables, spices, seasonings, and liquids.
+Flavor layering is all about pairing flavors together to expand and deepen them in a dish with meats, vegetables, spices, seasonings, and liquids.
 At Bolay, we’re all into layers of flavor, from the base of your bol to the add-ons and sauces that take its flavor over the top.
 So, you know flavor layering is a subject near and dear to our hearts.

 You don’t have to be a 5-star chef to understand the basics of flavor layering.
 Here’s a breakdown of what it means and how it makes food taste better.